-The Department of Public Safety protects and serves the University by providing professional public safety services and actively promoting community involvement through progressive community policing strategies and a commitment to education.
+The Department of Public Safety protects and serves the university by providing professional public safety services and actively promoting community involvement through progressive community policing strategies and a commitment to education.
 The Department of Public Safety subscribes to a proactive approach to public safety and believes that the community and Public Safety play a collaborative role in maintaining a safe environment for employees, students, and visitors.

-Public Safety Patrol and Dispatch is responsible for providing public safety and/or security services for the Hilltop Campus, Downtown Campus, Orange County Campus, Desanton Campus, Sacramento Campus, San Jose Campus, Presidio location, and Santa Rosa location.
-The department is staffed by fulland part-time officers, dispatchers, and administrative staff, which includes 16 Public Safety Officers, 6 full-time Community Officers, and 7 full-time dispatchers.
+Public Safety Patrol and Dispatch is responsible for providing public safety and/or security services for Hilltop Campus, Downtown Campus, Orange County Campus, Sacramento Campus, Santa Rose location, and South Bay location.
+The department is staffed by full-and part-time officers, dispatchers, and administrative staff, which includes 16 Public Safety Officers, six full-time Community Service Officers, and seven full-time dispatchers.
 Reserve Officers supplement the full-time staff by working patrol shifts at campus events.

 Officers patrol and monitor the Hilltop and Downtown campuses 24 hours a day on foot, in marked vehicles, bicycles, Segways, and motorbikes, as well as by staffing several fixed posts.
 Dispatch staff also monitors video surveillance equipment and alarm systems.
-An on-campus radio communication system links all Regular, Reserve, and Community Service Officers with the Dispatch Communications Center.
-Student Housing and Residential Education also hires students to work as Community Assistants in residence halls.
+An oncampus radio communication system links all Regular, Reserve, and Community Service

+Officers with the Dispatch Communications Center.
+The Office of Community Living also hires students to work as Community Assistants in residence halls.
 These students are responsible for checking student IDs for building access and providing additional safety and security assistance for Public Safety.

-Officers are on duty 24 hours a day, 7 days a week, 365 days a year, and they enforce University regulations and applicable federal, state, and local laws.
+Officers are on duty 24 hours a day, 7 days a week, 365 days a year, and they enforce university regulations and applicable federal, state, and local laws.

 The Public Safety administrative office is located in University Center, 5th Floor.
-The

-Patrol and Dispatch Division operates 24 hours a day from its Operations Center in the lower level of Lone Mountain Main.
+The Patrol and Dispatch Division operates 24 hours a day from its Operations Center in the lower level of Lone Mountain Main.